 Cerritos is a decidedly white-collar city, with fully 89.10% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cerritos is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cerritos who work in office and administrative support (14.67%), healthcare (12.99%), and sales jobs (12.16%).

 Also of interest is that Cerritos has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Cerritos is a great place for families with children to consider.
-First of all, many other families with children live here, making Cerritos a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cerritos has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cerritos is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cerritos’s overall crime rate is lower than average for the country.

 The per capita income in Cerritos in 2010 was $34,595, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $138,380 for a family of four.
 However, Cerritos contains both very wealthy and poor people as well.